Vitamin B12 vs B Complex: Which Supplement Is Right for You?

-- Vitamin B12 or cobalamins such as cyanocobalamin or methyl-cobalamin
+Vitamin B12 or cobalamins such as cyanocobalamin or methyl-cobalamin

-While all the B complex vitamins are chemically different, several can be found together in food sources.
+While all the Vitamin B100 Complex vitamins are chemically different, several can be found together in food sources.

 How Common Is a Vitamin B12 Deficiency?

 Deficiency in Vitamin B12 is the most common as it’s not found in plant sources.
 This means vegetarians and vegans are at a high risk of not getting enough each day.
 To help, cereals, bread products and energy bars are often fortified with Vitamin B12 so it’s worth seeking those out.

 If you’re deficient in B12 you will feel fatigued, have a poor appetite and may experience low mood and depression.
 Your nervous system will also suffer – you may feel numbness or tingling in your hands or feet.
 It can be a serious problem and will need a GP to diagnose and recommend treatment.

 Deficiencies in B complex vitamins are unusual on their own and low levels usually occur across them all.
 A Vitamin B complex can help put that right – as can eating a range of foods that typically contain several B vitamins.

 What Causes Vitamin B Levels to Fall?